-Receipt of at least two satisfactory references (if these have not already been received);
+- 1. Receipt of at least two satisfactory references (if these have not already been received); - 2.
+Verification of identity including, where appropriate, evidence of the right to work in the UK; - 3.
+A satisfactory enhanced DBS check and if appropriate, a check of the Barred List maintained by the DBS;

-- 2. Verification of identity and qualifications including, where appropriate, evidence of the right to work in the UK (if not already received); - 3.
-Where the applicant is living or has lived abroad, the provision of a police clearance check from the country of residence (in accordance with government guidelines).
-Further checks on their suitability to work in a school as considered appropriate (with regard to guidance issued by the Secretary of State) may also be made; - 4.
-A satisfactory enhanced DBS check and, if appropriate, a check of the Barred List maintained by the DBS; - 5.
-For a candidate to be employed as a teacher, a check that the candidate is not subject to a prohibition order (section 142 of the Education Act 2002) issued by the Secretary of State or any sanction or restriction imposed (that remains current) by the historic General Teaching Council for England before its abolition in March 2012.
-Teaching work is defined in The Teachers' Disciplinary (England) Regulations 2012 to encompass: - Planning and preparing lessons and courses for pupils; - Delivering and preparing lessons to pupils; - Assessing the development, progress and attainment of pupils; and - Reporting on the development, progress and attainment of pupils; - 6.
-Verification of professional qualifications, including Qualified Teacher Status, where appropriate. - 7.
-Verification of successful completion of statutory induction period (for teaching posts applies to those who obtained QTS after 7 May 1999). - 8.
-Where the successful candidate has worked or been resident overseas: Such further checks and confirmations as the School may consider appropriate so that any relevant events that occurred outside the UK can be considered.
-This shall include the candidate providing the School with proof of their past conduct as a teacher in the form of a letter of professional standing from the professional regulating authority in the country (or countries) in which they have worked confirming that they have not imposed any sanctions or restrictions, and/or that they are aware of any reason why they are not suitable to teach; - 9.
-Confirmation that the candidate is not disqualified from providing childcare as set out in the statutory guidance Disqualification under the Childcare Act 2006 OR Receipt of a signed Self-Declaration form showing that the candidate is not disqualified from providing childcare as set out in the statutory guidance "Disqualification under the Childcare Act 2006". - 10.
-For a candidate to be employed into a senior management position as set out above under "Scope of this Policy", receipt of a signed "senior charity manager

-- positions: automatic disqualification declaration" confirming that the candidate is not disqualified from acting in a senior management position for a charity in accordance with the automatic disqualification rules for charities. - 11.
+- 4. For a candidate to be employed as a teacher, a check that that the candidate is not subject to a prohibition order issued by the Secretary of State Teaching work is defined in The Teachers' Disciplinary (England) Regulations 2012 to encompass: - Planning and preparing lessons and courses for pupils - Delivering and preparing lessons to pupils - Assessing the development, progress and attainment of pupils - Reporting on the development, progress and attainment of pupils; - 5.
+Verification of professional qualifications, where appropriate; - 6.
+Verification of successful completion of statutory induction period (for teaching posts applies to those who obtained QTS after 7 May 1999); - 7.
+Where the successful candidate has worked or been resident overseas such checks and confirmations as the School may consider appropriate so that any relevant events that occurred outside the UK can be considered; - 8.
+Satisfactory medical fitness; - Receipt of a signed Staff Suitability Declaration form showing that the candidate is not disqualified from providing childcare as set out in the statutory guidance "Disqualification under the Childcare Act 2006 (July 2018)"; - 10.
+For a candidate to be employed into a senior management position as set out above under "Scope of this Policy", receipt of a signed "senior charity manager positions: automatic disqualification declaration" confirming that the candidate is not disqualified from acting in a senior management position for a charity in accordance with the automatic disqualification rules for charities. - 11.
 Where the successful candidate will be taking part in the management of the school, a check will be carried out under section 128 of the Independent Educational Provision in England (Prohibition on Participation in Management) Regulations 2014.
 This applies to all Governors, Senior Management Team and teaching heads of department; and - 12.
+For a candidate that has lived or worked outside the UK, an EEA check using the Teaching Regulation Agency employer access system for information about any teacher sanction or restriction.

 It is the School's practice that a successful candidate must complete a pre-employment health questionnaire.
 The information contained in the questionnaire will then be held by the School in strictest confidence and processed in accordance with the Recruitment Privacy Notice and Data Protection Policy.
-This information will be reviewed against the Job Description and the Person Specification for the particular role, together with details of any other physical or mental requirements of the role i.e. proposed workload, extra-curricular activities, and/or layout of the School.
+This information will be reviewed against the Job Description and the Person Specification for the particular role, together with details of any other physical or mental requirements of the role i.e. proposed workload, extra-curricular activities, layout of the School.